 The standards help to show how well a legal practice is complying with equality legislation, regulation and Lexcel equality and diversity standards.
 They also cover other areas of business to ensure that positive diversity and inclusion standards exist throughout the practice.

-The Diversity and Inclusion Standards are accompanied by best practice guidance.
+Free to all charter signatories, the diversity and inclusion standards are accompanied by best practice guidance.
 This document provides charter signatories with examples of positive diversity and inclusion practices, as well as advice on where to get more help or information.

-Practices complete an online, easy to use self-assessment exercise to record their progress and performance and then report their findings back.
+Practices and firms who sign up to the charter are required to participate in a biennial report.
+This report shows signatories how well they are meeting their charter commitments and where more work needs to be done.
+Signatories complete an online, easy to use self-assessment exercise to record their progress and performance and then report their findings back.
 These results are published in aggregate by the Law Society and used to identify trends, successes and areas for improvement for the year ahead.

 Use the reporting tool to complete your submission for the annual review.